-The overall Denver crime rate per neighborhood in Denver this year stands at 34.22, reflecting some variations across different area
+The overall Denver crime rate per neighborhood in Denver this year stands at 34.22, reflecting some variations across different areas.

 Spanning a vast 155 square miles with a population of about 712,000 within its city limits and nearly 3 million in the wider metropolitan area, stands as a sprawling urban center in the heart of the Rocky Mountains.

-This expansive city, with its mix of urban sophistication and outdoor adventure, attracts a diverse array of residents and visitors alike.
-Safety in Denver, as inย any large city, varies by area and requires a mindful approach to navigate its streets and neighborhoods.
+This expansive city, with its mix of urban sophistication and outdoor adventure, attracts a diverse array of residents and visitors alike, and it also one of the most dangerous cities in America.
+Safety in Denver, as in any large city, varies by area and requires a mindful approach to navigate its streets and neighborhoods.

 In this post, I will examine the latest crime statistics in Denver and offer useful tips for staying safe.